trojandersen/bonzai/README.md

-# Bonzai - Gruppexam in "Development & deployment in a cloud environment"
+# Bonzai - Group examination in "Development & deployment in a cloud environment"

 ## Description of assignment